-Eva Enkelmann, Ph.D.Assistant Professor
+Eva Enkelmann, PhD

-Department of Geoscience University of Calgary Office 518 2500 University Drive N.W, Calgary, AB, T2N 1N4 Canada |
+Department of Geoscience University of Calgary 2500 University Drive N.W, Calgary, AB, T2N 1N4 Canada |

 My research focus is on the evolution of mountain belts over a range of length scale from hundreds to tens of kilometers.
 I am especially interested in understanding the evolution of landscapes that result from the interaction of tectonic forces and surface processes.